-It is possible to make your own video Frenzel Goggles.
-The cost compares favorably with the commercial versions which generally all cost $1000 or more.
+It is possible to make your own Frenzel Goggles.
+The cost of the video goggles compares favorably with the commercial versions which generally all cost $1000 or more.
 Of course, in return you have to spend much more of your time, and the quality may not be as good as the commercial goggles.
 As is the case for Frenzel goggles in general, there are two methods -- optical and video.

-Regarding optical goggles, the basic components include a pair of +20 lenses, a method of illuminating the eye (we would recommend white high-intensity LED's for safety -- they can't produce any glass fragments), and safety or Scuba type goggles .
-A large +20 glass lens can be heavy (as exemplified by the Nagashima design)..
-Another design involves use of plastic "Fresnel" lenses, which are much lighter.
-We would think that one could 3D print a suitable insert for either safety goggles or Scuba goggles.
+A large +20 glass lens can be heavy (as exemplified by the Nagashima design).
+A more rational design involves use of plastic "Fresnel" lenses, which are much lighter.
+We would think that one could 3D print a suitable insert for safety goggles or Scuba goggles.
+The "SCUBAPRO" line of goggles are customizable.
 This is somewhat similar to the design of the ICS goggles.
 Edmund Scientific is a good source for optical components.

 There are also some modified glasses, that are certainly not "goggles", consisting of strong + lenses in a spectacle frame (e.g. Dhonde and Khadilkar, 2020).
 We think these are better than nothing, but not enough better to substitute for an enclosed variant.

 Our thought is that the time involved in building one's own optical goggles is not reasonable, and one should just buy one of the commercial optical goggles.